horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/makerdao.md

 While the Oasis platform is accessible through a [website](https://oasis.app), the services it provides can be also accessed by communicating with the Ethereum blockchain directly.

+> **The Oasis website is just one of the many ways to interact with the Maker Protocol.**
+>
-> **The Oasis website is just one of the many ways to interact with the Maker Protocol.
-Those familiar with programming on Ethereum can access MakerDAO services by interacting with Maker Protocol smart contracts using various means and not use the website at all.**
+> **Those familiar with programming on Ethereum can access MakerDAO services by interacting with Maker Protocol smart contracts using various means and not use the website at all.**

-To deposit or withdraw funds from the Oasis website user needs one of the supported Ethereum wallets like [Metamask](https://metamask.io).
-Metamask is a non-custodial wallet built for Google Chrome.
+To deposit or withdraw funds from the Oasis website user needs one of the supported Ethereum wallets like [Metamask wallet](https://metamask.io) built for Google Chrome.

 Keep in mind when you interact with decentralized platforms like Oasis token exchange there are no means to roll back anything if you make a mistake with funds somewhere.
 All transactions are final and irreversible.